 ABSTRACT AND PROPOSAL SUBMISSIONS

-The organisers encourage the submission of original paediatric brain injury research for presentation at the conference.
-Abstracts will be scored by the Scientific Programme Committee and accepted work will be presented in either short oral presentions or as a poster.
+The organisers have encouraged the submission of original paediatric brain injury research for presentation at the conference.
+Abstracts will have been scored by the Scientific Programme Committee and accepted work will be presented in either short oral presentations or as a poster.

 The categories are as follows:

 - Developmental issues through childhood, adolescence and young adulthood

 - Family supports/interventions

 - Litigation and criminal issues

 - Long term medical concerns and issues

 - Mild brain injury and sports concussion